William Macaulay Counselling

 What are the causes of anxiety?

-For example, negative thinking, self-blame, catastrophising, making assumptions, over-generalisation and unrealistic demands on self.
+Unhelpful thinking patterns: Negative thinking, self-blame, catastrophising, making assumptions, over-generalisations and unrealistic demands on oneself.

-Some people use alcohol or other drugs to help them manage their anxiety.
-However, alcohol and substance use can aggravate anxiety conditions, particularly as the effects of the substance wears off.
+Drugs and alcohol: Some people use alcohol or other drugs to help them manage their anxiety.
+However, alcohol and substance misuse can aggravate anxiety symptoms, particularly as the effects of the substance wears off.

 Agoraphobia:

-Agoraphobia is the fear of being in a situation where one might experience anxiety or panic, and escape from the situation might be difficult or embarrassing.
-Although the primary fear appears to be a fear of public places such as shopping centres, public transportation and open spaces, evidence suggests the anxiety is more about having a panic attack.
+Agoraphobia is characterised by the fear of being in situations where one might experience anxiety or panic, with the concern that escaping could be difficult or embarrassing.
+While this fear often involves public places like shopping centres, public transportation, or open spaces, the anxiety typically revolves around the possibility of having a panic attack.
+Learn more about understanding and overcoming agoraphobia.

 Generalised Anxiety Disorder (GAD):

-Persistent and excessive anxiety or worry most of the time, not necessarily about anything specific, that the individual finds difficult to manage or control.
-The individual's worries relate not just to specific stressful situations, but they may also relate to several aspects of everyday life, including work, health, family, relationships and/or financial issues.
+GAD involves the persistent and excessive experience of anxiety or worry, not necessarily about anything specific, that the individual finds difficult to manage or control.
+The individual's worries relate not just to specific stressful situations, but they may also relate to several aspects of everyday life, including work, health, family, relationships or financial issues.
 GAD can feel like a constant state of dread with little respite from the anxious state.

 Panic Disorder:

-Panic attacks are unexpected surges of intense fear or discomfort that reach a peak within minutes, accompanied by physical and/or cognitive symptoms.
+Panic attacks are unexpected surges of intense fear or discomfort that reach a peak within minutes, often accompanied by physical or cognitive symptoms.
 The panic attack may or may not occur for an apparent reason.
-Sometimes, people experiencing a panic attack think they are having a heart attack or about to die.
-Panic disorder is the term used to describe recurrent panic attacks or persistent fears of having one for more than a month or an unhelpful change in behaviour because of the panic attacks.
+Sometimes, people experiencing a panic attack think they are having a heart attack or dying.
+Panic disorder is the term used to describe recurrent panic attacks or persistent fears of having one for more than a month or behavioural changes due to these experiences.
+Learn more about understanding and overcoming panic disorder.

 Post-Traumatic Stress Disorder (PTSD):

 PTSD is a particular set of reactions that can develop in individuals who have experienced an extremely traumatic event(s) that threatened their life or safety or that of others around them.
 In this condition, the individual often re-experiences the traumatic event(s).
 This experience may be accompanied by ongoing symptoms of nightmares, flashbacks of the event, difficulty relaxing, and the avoidance of anything related to the event.
 As a result, the person may experience feelings of intense fear, helplessness or horror.
-It is important to note that not everyone who experiences these events will necessarily develop PTSD.
+It is important to note that not everyone who experiences these types of events will necessarily develop PTSD.
+Learn more about PTSD, its symptoms, causes, and pathways to recovery.

 Social Anxiety: